Hebridean Island Hopping Women’s Tour – Mull, Iona & Kerrera

 Accommodation

-For your comfort we have chosen and tested good quality, cosy and warmly hospitable 3 star accommodation in hotels and guesthouses.
+For your comfort, we have chosen and tested good quality, cosy and warmly hospitable 3-star accommodation in hotels and guesthouses.
 The local pub is an excellent place to celebrate your day’s adventures in the evenings – with delicious ale and good food in the company of your group of fellow travellers.

 Your walking group

 You’ll be hiking in a small group of no more than 8 which allows flexibility and a friendly, personal ambience.
-You are accompanied throughout by an experienced and knowledgeable guide who will endeavour to make your holiday a wonderful and enjoyable experience.
+You are accompanied by an experienced and knowledgeable guide who will endeavour to make your holiday a wonderful and enjoyable experience.

 What’s Included